Arraignment and the Probable Cause Conference

 The Court System and Felony Charges

-If you’ve been charged with a misdemeanor, your case will begin and end at the district court level.
-If you are charged with a felony, your case will begin at a district court but it could be sent to the county circuit court if the district judge finds at a hearing that there is probable cause to believe a felony was committed and you are the person that committed the crime.
+A misdemeanor charge will begin and end at the district court level.
+A felony charge will begin at a district court, but it could be sent to the county circuit court if the district judge finds at a hearing that there is probable cause to believe a felony was committed and that you are the person that committed the crime.
 This hearing is called a Preliminary Examination.
 If the judge finds the evidence insufficient to meet these burdens, he or she will dismiss the case.

 When a felony warrant is issued, the defendant must go before a district court judge or magistrate for arraignment.
 The felony arraignment has two primary purposes.
-First, a defendant has to be told the actual charges against him or her and any possible jail or prison sentence.
-Second, the court needs to make a determination on bond.
+First, the judge informs the defendant of the actual charges against him or her and the maximum possible jail or prison sentence.
+Second, the court needs to determine the bond.
 Bond is an assurance that the defendant will return to court and not be a danger in the community.
 A bond may require the posting of money.
-A personal bond, usually reserved for low severity cases or defendants represented by a lawyer, can require only a promise by the defendant to follow the orders of the court and return for court hearings.
-The amount of money that must be posted for the bond is up to the judge or magistrate and depends on a multitude of factors.
-It is important that you have an experienced attorney at this stage because an argument should be made at arraignment that either personal bond (where you do not have to put down any money) or a low cash bond is warranted in your case.
-Failure here can lead to a person, who retains the presumption of innocence, being stuck in jail for months waiting for various court proceedings.
-Once arraignment is complete, the court moves to the probable cause conference.
+A personal bond, usually reserved for low severity cases or defendants represented by a lawyer, can require only a promise by the defendant to return to court.
+If the judge determines that money must be posted before the defendant is released, the amount of the bond depends on a multitude of factors.
+You must have an experienced attorney at this stage to argue for a personal bond or a low cash bond.
+Failure here can be devastating and result in the defendant remaining in jail while the case goes through court.
+Once the arraignment is complete, the next hearing is called a probable cause conference.

 The Probable Cause Conference (PCC)